josh-cogdill/censys-mini-scan/README.md

 The Indexer is made up of two primary services:

 1. Consumer
-   a.
-Reads from the pubsub topic using the specified subscription
+   - Reads from the pubsub topic using the specified subscription
-   b.
-Deserializes the data into the required format
+   - Deserializes the data into the required format
-   c.
-Re-serializes to prep for ES insert
+   - Re-serializes to prep for ES insert
-   d.
-Writes to a shared channel for the ESIndexer
+   - Writes to a shared channel for the ESIndexer

-2. ESIndexer
+3. ESIndexer
-   a.
-Reads from the shared channel
+   - Reads from the shared channel
-   b.
-Inserts the document into an ElasticSearch Index.
+   - Inserts the document into an ElasticSearch Index.
 Attempts 5 retries if there are any errors returned from the elasticsearch API.

 ### Manual Testing